-- I. Commercial Mortgage-Backed Securities (CMBS).
-Only agency collateralized CMBS may be purchased. - J. Repurchase Agreements.
-Investments whose underlying purchased securities consist of United States Treasury, Federal Agencies and/or Instrumentalities and based on the requirements set forth in the Clerk's Master Repurchase Agreement. - K. Banker's Acceptances.
-Investments may be made in bankers' acceptances which are inventory based and issued by a bank, which has at the time of purchase, an unsecured, uninsured and unguaranteed obligation rating of at least "Prime-1" and "A" by Moody's and "A-1" and "A" by Standard & Poor's. - L. Commercial Paper.
+- E. Federal Agencies and Instrumentalities.
+United States Government Agencies and sponsored agencies which are non-full faith and credit. - F. Corporate Debt Securities.
+Investments may be made in securities issued by any U.S. corporation provided that such instrument is rated A or better by at least two NRSROs. - G. Municipal Bonds.
+Investments may be made in securities issued by governmental entities or territorial boundaries of the United States provided that such instrument is rated A or better by at least two NRSROs. - H. Repurchase Agreements.
+Investments whose underlying purchased securities consist of United States Treasury, Federal Agencies and/or Instrumentalities and based on the requirements set forth in the Clerk's Master Repurchase Agreement. - I. Commercial Paper.
 Investments may be made in commercial paper of any United States company, which is rated at the time of purchase, "Prime-1" by Moody's and "A-1" by Standard & Poor's (prime commercial paper).
 Asset backed commercial paper is prohibited.